Victoria's feral deer population is expanding rapidly and invading new areas.

 Victorian DeeR Control Community Network

 Feral deer are emerging as one of Australia’s most serious environmental and agricultural threats.
-Victoria has possibly the largest deer population in Australia, estimated to be over a million animals.
+Victoria has possibly the largest deer population in Australia, estimated to be over a million animals occupying 40% of the State.
 The feral deer population is expanding rapidly and invading new areas.

 There are many organisations, institutions, businesses, groups and individuals in Victoria actively involved in feral deer control, research, campaigning or are directly impacted by feral deer.
 However, other than local networks, there is no statewide forum to share information, experiences and collectively seek solutions.

-The Victorian Deer Control Community Network will provide a platform for statewide collaboration over matters related to feral deer.
+The Victorian Deer Control Community Network Inc. provides a platform for statewide collaboration over matters related to feral deer.

 We are now encouraging people and organisations to join and contribute to the network, the only prerequisite is being interested in reducing the impact of feral deer.
 To become a member please download and read our Terms of Reference before filling in the application form.

-The Invasive Species Council helped form the network and is providing executive officer support as well as website resources for the new community-driven initiative.
+The Invasive Species Council helped form the network and we are grateful to DEECA for funding for executive officer support as well as website resources for this community-driven initiative.
+The VDCCN Inc. is a member of, and fully insured through Landcare Victoria Inc.

 Deer control information and resources